SMILE Laser Eye Surgery

 01

-SMILE is minimally invasive, using only a tiny incision that preserves more of your corneal structure.
+SMILE is minimally invasive, using only a 2-3mm incision that preserves more of your corneal structure.

 02

-Recovery is rapid, with most patients noticing clearer vision within just a day or two.
+Recovery is rapid, with most patients noticing improved vision within minutes.

 03

-The procedure is comfortable, performed with local anaesthetic drops and minimal discomfort.
+The procedure is performed with local anaesthetic eye drops only and there is minimal discomfort.

 04